 Jamaica Kincaid, prose writer

+Kincaid’s last novel, See Now Then, was published in 2013.
 Her love of gardening has also led to several books on the subject, including My Garden (2000) and Among Flowers: A Walk in the Himalaya (2005), a memoir about a seed-gathering trek with three botanist friends.
-Her novel See Now Then (2013) won the Before Columbus Foundation America Book Award in 2014.
+Among Flowers was rereleased in late 2020 with a new introduction by the author.

 Professor of African and African American Studies in Residence at Harvard University, Kincaid was elected to the American Academy of Arts and Letters in 2004.
 She has received a Guggenheim Award, the Lannan Literary Award for Fiction, the Prix Femina Étranger, Anisfield-Wolf Book Award, the Clifton Fadiman Medal, the Dan David Prize for Literature in 2017, and the 2022 Hadada Award from The Paris Review.